openkylin/systemd/docs/USER_GROUP_API.md

 ---
 title: User/Group Record Lookup API via Varlink
-category: Interfaces
+category: Users, Groups and Home Directories
 layout: default
+SPDX-License-Identifier: LGPL-2.1-or-later
 ---

 # User/Group Record Lookup API via Varlink

-JSON User/Group Records (as described in the [JSON User Records](https://systemd.io/USER_RECORD) and [JSON Group Records](https://systemd.io/GROUP_RECORD) documents) that are defined on the local system may be queried with a [Varlink](https://varlink.org/) API.
+JSON User/Group Records (as described in the [JSON User Records](USER_RECORD.md) and [JSON Group Records](GROUP_RECORD.md) documents) that are defined on the local system may be queried with a [Varlink](https://varlink.org/) API.
 This API takes both the role of what [`getpwnam(3)`](http://man7.org/linux/man-pages/man3/getpwnam.3.html) and